 Infraction in which an offensive player does not have at least two defensive players (goalie & one fullback) between himself and the goal line when the ball is played forward by a member of the attacking team.
-Not called on a corner kick.
+Not called on a corner kick or a throw in.

 Method of restarting play when the ball crosses the side line.
 A player tosses the ball by using both hands in an overhand motion while keeping both feet on the ground.
 Only one throw-in.